donaldlab/OSPREY3/doc/content/contributing/architecture/graph-search.md

 combinations of rotamers at the three residues is much higher.
 Finding a way to efficiently determine if a design could be divided into smaller designs and reassembled would be very valuable graph theoretical insight!

-## Part 2.
-Code

-The class names will be given by Java's verbose Fully-Qualified class name, but the common package `edu.duke.cs.osprey` has been omitted.

- * **Energy Matrix** `ematrix.EnergyMatrix`
-   * Implementation of the lookup table for the A* scoring function

- * **Energy matrix calculator** `ematrix.compiled.EmatCalculator`
-   * Functions to compute the energy matrix from a conformation space and a conformation energy calculator instance.
-   * Energy matrix calculation can take a long time to finish, so some work has been done to parallelize and optimize this, but it's typically not the overall bottleneck of a design.
-   * I actually haven't finished the parallelization of the newest energy matrix calculator yet.
-That's still on the TODO list.

- * **A\* search** `astar.conf.ConfAStarTree`
-   * Osprey's implemenation of A* search
-   * There's also an implementation of a memory-bounded version of A* in there too, that trades time for space.
-   * There are options to choose different heuristics for A* too.

-### Testing

-All of these classes are in the `/test` folder.

- * **A\* Correctness/regression tests** `TestAStar` (in `/test` not `/src`)
-   * This code is quite old now, so it uses the old system of defining conformation spaces.
-   * But the A* code is old too.
-We haven't updated it very recently.